HsiangHung/Machine_Learning_Note/Time_Series/anomaly_detection/univariate/DSPOT/README.md

 ## Introduction

 DSPOT is a drift stream POT method, fitting generalized Pareto distribution (GPD) to detect extreme values.
-In the paper [[Alban Siffer et. al. 2017]][Anomaly Detection in Streams with Extreme Value Theory], the DSPOT algorithm only focuses on upper extremem values.
-To detect both upper and lower extreme extreme values, we use the specific variant of DSPOT, called biDSPOT.
+In the paper [[Alban Siffer et. al. 2017]][Anomaly Detection in Streams with Extreme Value Theory], the DSPOT algorithm only focuses on anomaly detection on upper extremem values.
+To detect both upper and lower extreme extreme values, we generalize the variant of DSPOT below.

 Assume we have an extreme value distribution.
 The Pickands-Balkema-de Haan theorem states, that there exists a cumulative distribution function $F(x)$, which reads as